panaverse/learn-nextjs/step09_headless_cms/contentful/step02_complex/README.md

 # Using Contentful Headless CMS with Next.js 13

+In this step we will learn how to fetch richtext, images, and references from Contentful.

 Create Blog Content Type in Contentful with the following fields and types:

 Title: Text